KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 organized, and stored securely.
 This includes code for processing the data with detailed protocol documentation.

-Experimental protocols will be published in the Methods section of our publications, shared through GitHub, and detailed protocols via online platforms (i.e., protocols.io, scicrunch.org, or nature protocols) to facilitate transparency, reproducibility, and the verification of findings by others.
+Experimental protocols will be described in the Methods sections of our publications, shared through GitHub, and published in detail through online platforms (i.e., protocols.io, SciCrunch, or *Nature Protocols*) to facilitate transparency, reproducibility, and the verification of findings by others.

-To facilitate the reprocessing of raw data, we will share the developed pipelines on GitHub and Zenodo, along with the software versions used (as detailed in the manuscript methods).
+To facilitate the reprocessing of raw data, we will share the developed pipelines on GitHub and Zenodo, along with the software versions used (as detailed in each manuscript's Methods section).
 All software will be accessible on GitHub and Zenodo, with Python tools additionally available on PyPI and R tools on R/Bioconductor.
 These resources will be accessible for download upon the initial manuscript submission.
 Cloud-based tools,